 When viewing the Osprey, the male and female can be identified by their different markings.
 The female Osprey has a “bib” of dark feathers on her chest, whereas the male has an almost completely white chest.

-- Osprey eggs hatch in 36-42 days
+- Osprey eggs hatch in 36-42 days after being laid

-- Fledging occurs 50-55 days later
+- Fledging occurs 50-55 days after hatching

 Here is hoping to another successful nesting season!

 The camera is solar powered and completely “off the grid”.
 Prolonged periods of inclement weather may cause temporary outages.
 If an outage occurs, please be patient and we will restore the live stream as quickly as possible.